iPaulPro/aFileChooser/README.markdown

+# Archived

+This file chooser is outdated and can't be used with current Android versions any more.

 # aFileChooser - Android File Chooser

 aFileChooser is an __Android Library Project__ that simplifies the process of presenting a file chooser on Android 2.1+.